gwhilton/Convolutional-Neural-Network-from-Scratch/README.md

 # Convolutional-Neural-Network-from-Scratch
 The CNN I created in Machine-Learning-Project-2

 Contains the code used to build and train a CNN.
-It can provide predictions as well as training/validation accuracy and loss.
+It provides probability based predictions for each class as well as training/validation accuracy and loss.

 I use a tanh activation function between layers and softmax on the final layer - to make the prediction.
 I use a cross entropy loss function and stochastic gradient descent.